 - Fresh Hope, provides faith based, online support groups for individuals and families of those with a mental health diagnosis.

 - Grief Share, is a faith based, structured program to assist individuals struggling with the death of someone in their lives.
-The program is offered in at least three Milledgeville churches program (First Baptist Church of Milledgeville, Victory Baptist Church and Lake Oconee Presbyterian Church) at a cost of $15-20 for the 13 week course.

 - Jami, Kooth Student offers online mental health services for the Jewish community.

 - Institute for Muslim Mental Health offers educational, wellness, and mental health resources for the Muslim community.

 - Fresh Hope for Mental Health Online Support Group Meetings is Fresh Hope is a network of Christian mental health support groups for those who have a mental health diagnosis along with their loved ones.